- You can generate a ramp every 1/4 1/2 1 2 4 8 32 beats.

 - While Off - channels are reset when the Reset input goes off.
 The channel will hold the reset value until the input turns on.

 Reset Bar Value - Specifies which Bar the Beat CHOP will jump to when the Reset Condition is met.
+Beat values are derived from the fractional part of this value.

 Wait After Reset - When using the While On Reset Condition, Wait After Reset will hold the channels at zero until the next bar is started, after which the output will continue.
 When Wait After Reset is off, the channels will restart output as soon as the reset condition is done.